SpectraLogic/ds3_java_cli/README.md

 ## Install

 To install the latest ds3_java_cli download the latest release(either a zip or tar) from the [Releases](../../releases) page.
 Inside of the release download there is a `bin` directory and a `lib` directory.
 The `bin` directory contains all the executable files for both Linux and Windows.
 The `lib` directory contains all the jar files that are needed for the cli.
 There should be no need to modify anything inside of the `lib` directory.
-The only external dependency is the latest [Java 7 or 8 JRE](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+The only external dependency is the latest Java 8 JRE.
+We recommend [Amazon Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html).

 ## Usage